ducktracio/pudu/README.md

 # pudu
- Simple blog created with HTML and CSS.
+ Simple static web blog created with HTML and CSS.